Yazid I: Battle of Karbala

 In Mecca Husayn received letters from pro-Alid (Note: Pro-Alids or Alid partisans were political supporters of Ali, and later of his descendants.)
 Kufans, inviting him to lead them in revolt against Yazid.
 Husayn subsequently sent his cousin Muslim ibn Aqil to assess the situation in the city.
 He also sent letters to Basra, but his messenger was handed over to the governor Ubayd Allah ibn Ziyad and killed.
 Ibn Aqil informed Husayn of the large-scale support he found in Kufa, signalling that the latter should enter the city.
-Informed by some Kufan tribal chiefs (ashraf) of the goings-on, Yazid replaced the governor of Kufa, Nu'man ibn Bashir al-Ansari, who had been unwilling to take action against pro-Alid activity, with Ibn Ziyad, whom he ordered to execute or imprison Ibn Aqil.
+Informed by some Kufan tribal chiefs (ashraf) of the goings-on, Yazid replaced the governor of Kufa, Nu'man ibn Bashir, who had been unwilling to take action against pro-Alid activity, with Ibn Ziyad, whom he ordered to execute or imprison Ibn Aqil.
 As a result of Ibn Ziyad's suppression and political maneuvering, Ibn Aqil's following began to dissipate and he was forced to declare the revolt prematurely.
 It was suppressed and Ibn Aqil was executed.

 Encouraged by Ibn Aqil's letter, Husayn left for Kufa, ignoring warnings from Ibn Umar and Ibn Abbas.
 The latter reminded him, to no avail, of the Kufans' previous abandonment of his father Ali and his brother Hasan.
 On the way to the city, he received news of Ibn Aqil's death.
 Nonetheless, he continued his march towards Kufa.
 Ibn Ziyad's 4,000-strong army blocked his entry into the city and forced him to camp in the desert of Karbala.
 Ibn Ziyad would not let Husayn pass without submitting, which Husayn refused to do.
 Week-long negotiations failed, and in the ensuing hostilities on 10 October 680, Husayn and 72 of his male companions were slain, while his family was taken prisoner.
 The captives and Husayn's severed head were sent to Yazid.
 According to the accounts of Abu Mikhnaf and Ammar al-Duhni, Yazid poked Husayn's head with his staff, although others ascribe this action to Ibn Ziyad.
 (Note: According to Julius Wellhausen, the attribution to Yazid is likely correct as the staff of office was usually held by monarchs.
 According to Henri Lammens, the deed was likely performed by Ibn Ziyad but the Iraqi chroniclers, whose sympathies lay with Husayn, were only eager to transfer the scene to Damascus.)
 Yazid treated the captives well and sent them back to Medina after a few days.